Omega Planet Ocean VS Omega Seamaster

 - 600 meters / 2000 feet / 60 bar

-- Omega 9900 is a 2 barrel Master Chronometer certified by METAS and is therefore a better movement because it offers more precision, better magnetic resistance and a longer power reserve than the single barrel caliber 3300 COSC certified chronometer
+- Omega 8900 is a 2 barrel movement certified by METAS and is, therefore, a better movement than a standard COSC certified movement because it offers more precision, better magnetic resistance, and longer life on a full wind than the single barrel caliber 3300 COSC certified caliber

 - Diving scale, markings, and numbers use Liquidmetal®